 During February 2016 through October 2016, the Company received total proceeds of \$2,880,000 from the issuance of original issue discount convertible notes ("Series C Convertible Notes") to investors.
-The principal balance, plus all accrued and unpaid interest, is due August 28, 2018, as amended, or upon a change of control or an IPO by the Company.
-Upon the extension of the maturity date, the Company issued 327 shares of common stock to the holder of the convertible notes.
-The conversion price in effect upon an IPO is the lesser of \$9.00 or the price per common share in the pre-money valuation immediately prior to the IPO multiplied by 80%.
+The principal balance, plus all accrued and unpaid interest, was due February 28, 2018, as amended, or upon a change of control or an initial public offering by the Company.
+On February 28, 2018, in connection with the extension of the maturity date to August 28, 2018, the Company issued 327 shares of common stock to the holder of the convertible notes.
+The conversion price in effect upon an initial public offering is the lesser of \$9.00 or the price per common share in the premoney valuation immediately prior to the initial public offering multiplied by 80%.
 The conversion price at any other conversion event is \$9.00.
 Issuance costs to obtain the convertible notes were recorded as a debt discount in the amount of \$208,800.
-The Company has recognized interest expense of \$677 and \$0 for the three months ended March 31, 2017 and 2018, respectively.
+The Company has recognized no interest expense for the three months ended September 30, 2018 and 2017, respectively.
+The Company has recognized interest expense of \$0 and \$1,258 for the nine months ended September 30, 2018 and 2017, respectively.
+On July 25, 2018, the outstanding convertible note automatically converted into 7,353 shares of common stock in connection with the Company's IPO.

-In connection with the Series C Convertible Notes, the Company issued warrants to investors and investment bankers to purchase common shares of 188,236 and 26,354, respectively (see Note 6 for fair value computation).
+In connection with the Series C Convertible Notes, the Company issued warrants to investors and investment bankers to purchase common shares of 188,236 and 26,354, respectively (see Note 6 - Fair Value Measurements for fair value computation).
 The sum of the fair value of the warrants, the BCF and issuance costs for the Series C Convertible Notes were recorded as debt discounts to be amortized to interest expense over the respective term using the effective interest method.
-During the three months ended March 31, 2017 and 2018, the Company recognized no interest expense from the amortization of the debt discounts.
-All of the Series C Convertible Notes, except for \$25,000, were extinguished and converted to Series D Convertible Notes between November and December 2016.
+During the three and nine months ended September 30, 2018 and 2017, the Company recognized no interest expense from the amortization of the debt discounts.
+Between November and December 2016, all of the Series C Convertible Notes, except for \$25,000, were extinguished and converted to Series D Convertible Notes.

-Notes To Condensed Consolidated Financial Statements For the three months ended March 31, 2017 and 2018 (unaudited)
+For the three and nine months ended September 30, 2018 and 2017 (unaudited)